lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-7. Store results in current input frame in "accumVehAttribs"
+7. Results are stored in current input frame in "accumVehAttribs"

 ```Cpp
 							int numVAResuls = VehicleAttribs.results.size();